Architectural Record

 Project size: 4,380 square feet

 Program: Amid the mature oak, beech, and maples trees of a wooded plat in Potomac, Maryland, an early-20th-century fox-hunting cottage has been sensitively incorporated into a contemporary primary residence for the octogenarian parents of Obra Architects principal Jennifer Lee.
-Designed to allow the couple to age in place, the home includes three bedrooms, a two-car garage, a study, a winter garden, and an outdoor couple—offering ample space during extended family visits.
+Designed to allow the couple to age in place, the home includes three bedrooms, a two-car garage, a study, a winter garden, and an outdoor courtyard—offering ample space during extended family visits.

 Design Solution: Glen Road, as the architects call the house, is located on the side of a hill that, at first, gently slopes down before steeply dropping down to a creek surrounded by thick brush.
 Although designed for the couple, it is inhabited by “the push and pull of three generations,” say the architects.
 With this in mind, the dining room and kitchen are located at the center of the plan, as a kind of “emotional heart.”
 From this locus, four wings radiate out in different directions on a single plane, in defiance of the uneven terrain outside.
 One includes a living room and winter garden that open onto a courtyard; in another, the old stone cottage (now a family room where photographs, art, and other memorabilia are preserved) provides passage to a study that affords forest views; a guest wing comprises a third.
 But the most dramatic of the four encompasses the primary suite, which sits at the end of a long interior bridge and hovers above the creek; outside, it is held up by slender steel legs.
 In the house, life is marked by the constant presence of natural scenes that come in through large windows—from the changeable creek to visits by blue heron, fox, and deer.